Natalka Husar scroll down to view more images

 Oil/linen, 88 x 54 inches

 From Black Sea Blue catalogue.
-Self portrait as an S&M dominatrix - a
+Self portrait as an S&M dominatrix - a metaphor

 for the artist's love/hate, obsessive relationship with her subject matter.